enuygun-test-automation-bootcamp/homework3-msevtekin/README.md

 # homework3

-In this project we answered the question which is "How to open chrome default profile with selenium?". ✅
+In this project we answered the question which is "How to open chrome profile with selenium?". ✅